|Birthname||Aretha Louise Franklin|

 In 1967 "I Never Loved a Man" made Franklin a superstar, but the following year "Respect" earned her the first two of her Grammy Awards.

-Her long awaited autobiography is still in progress and, when asked who she would pick to play her life on film, she favors Natalie Cole, the Queen of Soul's heiress apparent.
+Her long awaited autobiography was still in progress and, when asked who she would pick to play her life on film, she favored Natalie Cole, the Queen of Soul's heiress apparent.

 Franklin's two marriages ended in divorce.
 In the late '90s, she made her home in Bloomfield Hills, Michigan, modestly enjoying her fame at its current level, doing her own shopping, laundry and gardening.
 She describes her music as "me with my hand outstretched, hoping someone will take it."
 In 1999, she published her autobiography, "Aretha, From Those Roots," written with David Ritz.

-On 10/25/2002, Aretha lost a $1.4 million house in Detroit to a devastating fire just weeks after the death of her sister Erma.
+On 25 October 2002, Aretha lost a $1.4 million house in Detroit to a devastating fire just weeks after the death of her sister Erma.
 It was not occupied but used for storage.
-Since 1988, more than 30 lawsuits have been filed against her by creditors totaling more than $1 million.
+Since 1988, more than 30 lawsuits were filed against her by creditors totaling more than $1 million.
 In many cases, she paid bills only after being sued and the Detroit house was a large part of her estate.

 - sibling relationship with Franklin, Carolyn (born 13 May 1944)